 Let cool at room temperature until the outside chocolate is completely set.
 Store in an airtight container at room temperature for up to 7 days.

 For Flavor Variations, add the following to the chocolate chips before adding the coconut milk:

 Top finished truffles with a pinch of orange zest.

 Chocolate Peppermint: 1/2 tsp peppermint extract.

-Top with a crushed peppermint candy.
+Top with crushed peppermint candy.

 Top each truffle with a coffee bean.